biggaboy212/Cascade/README.md

 [![Discord][badges/disc]][disc]

-Cascade is an open-source LuaU UI library based on SwiftUI.
+Cascade is an open-source LuaU UI library based on macOS Sequoia.